Jason TaylorHead Coach

 Taylor signed to play at Jacksonville State in Alabama following the 1999 season at Roane State.
 During his junior campaign with the Gamecocks, Taylor was a member of JSU’s first winning season since moving to Division I. The Gamecocks finished 17-11 which was good for a third-place finish in what was then the Trans American Athletic Conference (TAAC) and is now the Atlantic Sun Conference.

 During his playing career, Taylor played for some of the best coaches in the profession.
 He played for TJCAA Hall of Fame coach Charlie Anderson.
 He also played for Randy Nesbit, former Southern Conference Coach of the Year at The Citadel.
 Taylor played one season under Mark Turgeon at JSU.
-Turgeon was the head coach at Wichita State during their Sweet 16 run in the NCAA tournament in 2005-06 and is now the head coach at Maryland.
+Turgeon was the head coach at Wichita State during their Sweet 16 run in the NCAA tournament in 2005-06.

 Taylor earned an associate of science degree from Roane State in 1999 and a B.S. degree in health and physical education from Jacksonville State University in 2001 and two years before arriving at Anderson, Taylor was the assistant basketball coach, adjunct professor of physical education and fitness center supervisor at Roane State.